Settlement services - South Korea

 Procedures for domestic counterparties

-Customers delivering/receiving securities to/from the South Korean market must request their domestic counterparty to deliver/receive the securities from/in favour of the account of the IRC holder (6-digit IRC number) with HSBC Seoul as follows:
+Clients delivering/receiving securities to/from the South Korean market must request their domestic counterparty to receive/deliver the securities from/to the account of the IRC holder or LEI holder with HSBC Seoul as follows:

 Allowed countervalue difference